split(1p) - phpMan

 that the functionality provided by this utility is available via the

-csplit utility (see csplit ).
+csplit utility (see csplit).
 Upon reconsideration of the purpose of

-cal csplit.
+historical csplit.

-The text " split shall not delete the files it created with valid suf-
+The text ``split shall not delete the files it created with valid suf-

-fixes" would normally be assumed, but since the related utility,
+fixes'' would normally be assumed, but since the related utility,

 csplit, does delete files under some circumstances, the historical